varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

 - Not virtual machines!
   - If resource not namespaced by linux kernel, it is global and can be affected by the container
-- Containers are systematicalli separated using OS mechanisms
+- Containers are systematically separated using OS mechanisms
 - Templated by images
   - Image constructs container
   - Predictable enviroment